kioskprotocol/contracts/README.md

 Kiosk is a protocol for decentralized commerce using Ethereum smart contracts.

-The Kiosk protocol will enable product owners to:
+The protocol enables product owners to:
 * Register a globally unique product identifier for each of their products
 * Manage product information and pricing in a decentralized product database
-* Sell products with zero transaction fees
+* Sell products directly to buyers with no middleman and no transaction fees

 # How It Works